China Plate and Coventry University present

 Healthcare Worker Participants 2020

-We are delighted that Humans Not Heroes has been shortlisted for the Student Nursing Times Awards 2021 in the Teaching Innovation of the Year category.
-The full shortlist is available to view on the Nursing Times website here.
-Winners will be announced on the 4th November 2021.
+Earlier this year, Humans Not Heroes was shortlisted for the Student Nursing Times Awards 2021 in the Teaching Innovation of the Year category.

 Funded by The Rayne Foundation and Winston Churchill Memorial Trust.
 Ethical approval granted by Coventry University.